 Extended capacity magazines started out on the military side of the house.
 They were usually relegated to automatic weapons, for reasons which remain obvious.
-Dillinger famously used a 25 round capacity .38 Super 1911 (the, uh, ‘criminal’ side of the house?).
+Dillinger famously used a 25-round capacity .38 Super 1911 (the, uh, ‘criminal’ side of the house?).

-The sheer bulk of the magazines made them less practical for men on the front line when not used for special purposes and many suffered from feeding issues.
+However, the sheer bulk of the magazines made them less practical for men on the front line when not used for special purposes and many suffered from feeding issues.
 But in gun games though…

 Unless the spring is replaced, feeding reliability can be compromised, most notably with larger extensions.
 Some are susceptible to fouling (you sometimes see shooters removing and cleaning base pads from dropped mags between stages).

 Many models can even pop off when stressed, especially if dropped loaded or partially filled.
-This can be an embarrassment on the range (ask me how I know) but far worse if done in the real world.
+This can be an embarrassment on the range (ask me how I know), but it’s far worse if it happens in the real world.
 This isn’t just a theoretical worry either.

 There I was, minding my own business, on night shift patrol in a rough area.
-I had a probationary officer with me, fresh off field training.
+I had a probationary officer with me, fresh off of field training.
 He was a gun nut, the kind of guy who carried not just a backup gun but also a third gun in his bag and an extra 500 rounds of ammo, just in case.
 His duty gun was a Glock 22, with +2 mag extensions on all three mags.

-Not much was going on, and we stopped a motorcycle rider with a burned out brake light.
+Not much was going on, and we stopped a motorcycle rider with a burned-out brake light.
 The rider was nervous as hell, way too nervous for a simple traffic violation.
 He had a big sweatshirt on, with overflowing pockets.
 I asked him to empty them.
 Nothing illegal was in them.
 I asked him to raise the front of his sweatshirt.
 He froze.
 I grabbed the shirt and lifted.

 A revolver was stuck in his waistband.
 He turned and sprinted away.
 My partner and I started after him, and his pistol clattered to the pavement.
 I stopped to get it as the probationary kept running.
 By the time I recovered the pistol, the suspect and my partner were way ahead of me in a wide-open parking lot.
 I called out the foot pursuit as the suspect tried a quick turn on loose gravel.

 He made the turn.
-My partner ate shit, face first into the concrete.
+My partner ate shit, face-first into the concrete.
 He popped back up and ran a short distance, but he’d been hurt.
 I flew past as he collapsed to a sidewalk.

 Backup arrived and we got the suspect.
 I went back to get my partner.
-He had managed to get to his feet and was staggering around the spot were he fell.
+He had managed to get to his feet and was staggering around the spot where he fell.
 I didn’t know what he was doing, but as I got closer I figured it out.

 .40 caliber rounds were scattered all around.
 My partner was slowly, painfully collecting each one.
 Two mag extensions and springs lay among them.
 A hollowed-out mag was on my partner’s duty belt, another hollowed-out mag in his weapon.
 If the suspect had pulled another weapon, my partner would have had one round.
 And one good mag to reload, but only after he fought the baseplate-less magazine out of his mag well.

 Taran Tactical Innovations (TTI) is the brainchild of the phenomenal shooter bearing its namesake, Taran Butler.
-While initially I found ‘tactical’ to be a bit of a misnomer, I gave it a pass because it contains an alliteration.
+While initially, I found ‘tactical’ to be a bit of a misnomer, I gave it a pass because it contains an alliteration.

 How did they work?
 They were nauseatingly impeccable.